GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 ## Scroll-driven animations

 Scroll-driven animations are a common UX pattern on the web.
-These are **animations that are linked to the scroll position of a scroll container**.
+A scroll-driven animation is linked to the scroll position of a scroll container.
 This means that as you scroll up or down, the linked animation scrubs forward or backward in direct response.
-Think of interesting effects such as parallax background images or reading indicators which move as you scroll.
+Examples of this are effects such as parallax background images or reading indicators which move as you scroll.

 @TODO: video of a reading indicator

-A similar type of scroll-driven animation is **an animation that is linked to an element's position within its scroll container**.
+A similar type of scroll-driven animation is an animation that is linked to an element's position within its scroll container.
 With it, for example, elements can fade-in as they come into view.

 @TODO: video of an image reveal

-The classic way to achieve these kinds of effects is to respond to scroll events on [the main thread](https://developer.mozilla.org/docs/Glossary/Main_thread).
+The classic way to achieve these kinds of effects is to respond to scroll events on [the main thread](https://developer.mozilla.org/docs/Glossary/Main_thread), which leads to two main problems:

+- Modern browsers perform scrolling on a separate process and therefore deliver scroll events asynchronously.
+- Main thread animations are [subject to jank](https://developer.chrome.com/blog/inside-browser-part3/#updating-rendering-pipeline-is-costly).

 This makes creating performant scroll-driven animations that are in-sync with scrolling impossible or very difficult.

 Coming to Chrome is a new set of APIs and concepts that work in conjunction with the existing [Web Animations API (WAAPI)](https://drafts.csswg.org/web-animations-1/) and [CSS Animations API](https://drafts.csswg.org/css-animations-1/) to enable declarative scroll-driven animations.

-By having scroll-driven animations integrate with these two existing APIs, can benefit from all advantages these APIs bring.
+Integrating scroll-driven animations with two existing APIs, means that they benefit from the  advantages of these APIs.
 That includes the ability to have these animations run off the main thread.
-Yes, read that correctly: **you can now have silky smooth animations, driven by scroll, running off the main thread … and all that with just a few lines of extra code** – What's not to like?!
+Yes, read that correctly: you can now have silky smooth animations, driven by scroll, running off the main thread, with just a few lines of extra code.
+What's not to like?!

 {% Aside %} If you can’t wait to check out some demos go visit [https://scroll-driven-animations.style](https://scroll-driven-animations.style), a site packed with demos and tools to check out. {% endAside %}